Arr0way/arr0way.github.io/_posts/2014-12-11-nmap-cheat-sheet.md

 ### Nmap RHEL / Fedora

-How to Install NMAP on RHEL, Fedora, CentOS, Rocky Linux or other Linux systems using the DNF package manager.
+How to Install Nmap on RHEL, Fedora, CentOS, Rocky Linux or other Linux systems using the DNF package manager.

 {% highlight bash %}
 dnf install nmap